Where can you find over 100 free high quality unit studies? Boy Scouts!

 Among the merit badges that cover outdoor adventuring and management: forestry, camping, hiking, kayaking, swimming, climbing, cycling, fly fishing, environmental science, backpacking, archery and more.

 Those that cover life skills include personal fitness, personal management, cooking, family life, emergency preparedness, lifesaving, and citizenship.

 Along with several other types of merit badges, there are even merit badges offered that would be useful in business — entrepreneurship, salesmanship, communication, public speaking, and American business.

 Clearly, this is a rich resource for homeschooling families — and that’s before mentioning the quirkier merit badges your kids might love: farm mechanics, welding, aviation, movie-making, geocaching, radio, and sculpture.

-There is a complete online list of merit badges, and clicking on each individual merit badge takes you to its own page listing requirements, resources you can use to meet the requirements, and external links related to the topic.
+There is a complete online list of merit badges [ED: this link is temporarily unavailable but the same content is available here], and clicking on each individual merit badge takes you to its own page listing requirements, resources you can use to meet the requirements, and external links related to the topic.

 The resources and links that are available alongside the Bird Study requirements include some helpful online videos and articles — how to use and care for binoculars, the BirdJam website that plays bird songs and helps you learn to identify birds, a link to Audubon’s Christmas bird count information, and a link to the beautiful and informative Cornell Ornithology Lab.
 The Cornell Ornithology Lab site is incredibly rich, including an online guide to identifying birds and a wonderful collection of live bird cams.